-- Ask your healthcare provider what your blood sugar levels should be before and after you eat.
-He may suggest that your blood sugar level should be at or below 95 mg/dL before you eat.
+- Ask your provider what your blood sugar levels should be before and after you eat.
+He or she may suggest that your blood sugar level should be at or below 95 mg/dL before you eat.
 The level may need to be at or below 140 mg/dL 1 hour after you eat or at or below 120 mg/dL 2 hours after you eat.
-Write down your results, and show them to your healthcare provider.
-He may use the results to make changes to your medicine, food, and exercise schedules.
+Your provider may give you higher target levels if you are at risk for hypoglycemia.
+Write down your results, and show them to your provider.
+He or she may use the results to make changes to your medicine, food, and physical activity schedules.

 - Check your blood pressure often.
 High blood pressure can cause problems with your health and your pregnancy.
 Blood pressure readings are usually written as 2 numbers.
 Your systolic blood pressure (the first number) should be between 110 and 129.
 Your diastolic blood pressure (the second number) should be between 65 and 79.

-You may need to have screening tests for diabetes after you have your baby.
+You will need to have screening tests for diabetes 4 to 12 weeks after you have your baby.
+You may also need to have tests for diabetes every 1 to 3 years for life.
 Write down your questions so you remember to ask them during your visits.